 303 Peachtree Center Avenue, NE Suite 575, Atlanta, GA 30303

 The firm is responsible for Hilton San Diego – Bayfront, a 1,200-room convention headquarters hotel located strategically to allow guests to take in views of the San Diego Bay.
-The design includes a significant use of glass on the exterior to reflect the surrounding skyline.
+The design includes significant use of glass on the exterior to reflect the surrounding skyline.
 The building also includes 106,050 square feet of meeting space, including a grand ballroom and a smaller ballroom; 22 meeting rooms; a business center; retail; a health club, lounge, and café; and the Vela restaurant and Spa Aquazul.
 An upcoming project, Bric Phase Two, consists of a 400-room, full-service InterContinental hotel, 33,000 square feet of retail space, and 686 parking spaces.
 This grand design is planned as a continuation of the Lane Field projects and the larger North Embarcadero Visionary Plan.
 The structure will include parking, various retail spaces, and a grand hotel lobby.
 The second level will house the hotel conference center, with dual ballrooms and associated smaller meeting rooms.
 The third level will feature the hotel lobby bar and restaurant and the convergence of the shuttle elevators and room tower elevators.
-For the top of the tower, the plan includes a public sky bar that will overlook the bay, grounding the project even in the sky to its coastal San Diego locale.
+For the top of the tower, the plan includes a public sky bar that will overlook the bay, grounding the project in the sky.